The American Civil War

 Wartime Hampton

-On the eve of the Civil War, the Hampton plantation covered over 4,000 acres and included over 60 enslaved persons and a few free Black laborers.
+On the eve of the Civil War, the Hampton plantation covered over 4,000 acres and included over 60 enslaved people and a few free Black laborers.
 “I have many memories of the Civil War,” John and Eliza Ridgely’s grandson Henry White recalled, “the greater part of them not very pleasant to one, who, even as a child, greatly disliked heated discussions between members of the family and friends.”
-During the course of the war, family members reported that they were torn between sympathy for the Confederacy, hinging on their continued embrace of slavery, and the fact that, in the words of White, the family maintained a “material interest dependent of Northern victory.”
+During the course of the war, family members reported that they were torn between sympathy for the Confederacy, hinging on their continued embrace of chattel slavery, and the fact that, in the words of White, the family maintained a “material interest dependent of Northern victory.”
 “Hardly a day passed,” he bitterly remembered, “that I did not hear one or more such discussions, during which the parties thereto frequently lost their tempers and ended…by not speaking to each other.”
 The Ridgelys feared that “Maryland would be a buffer state between the contending sections,” to say nothing of “the dread of confiscation and possible slave insurrection and rapine and murder.”

 Although the Hampton plantation saw no conflict, the sounds of war reached their ears; White recalled, during the Battle of Antietam, of which I well remember hearing the guns in the far distance one fine afternoon, on the terrace at Hampton.”
 So close was the war to Hampton that White felt that “it was very fortunate for all of us that Maryland happened to be on the road from the North to Washington, and consequently to be taken under the control of the Union army.
 Otherwise, it would doubtless have been reduced to the condition in which, after the war, the other Southern states found themselves.”